b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 You may use the functions we developed before.

-If you want you can make your function also draw row percentages (optional).
+If you want, you can make your function also draw row percentages (optional).

 ### Exercise 4 {#sec:compare_categ_data_ex4}